demetrebadzaradze/Second-Brain/just-work.md

 ShowLastmod : true
 ---

-## omg just work im tired and its 2 am almost i hant to sleep
+## omg just work im tired and its 2 am almost i want to sleep

-## day 2 try 7
+## day 2 try 8

 ### now new yare is 2 days away